 Homie Fund

 The Homie Fund is an investment fund founded and operated by a collective of close friends, commonly referred to as "the homies."
 Established as a collaborative investment vehicle, the fund is managed by Jason Lin, Scott Hickmann, and Henry Weng.
-The fund represents a modern approach to collaborative investing, combining friendship, trust, and shared financial objectives.

 History